 I wasn’t feeling all that resilient about things on Friday night when I reversed into a decorative pillar on the front of our house.
 The pillar didn’t feel that resilient either, and was shunted out of place at both its upper and lower completely useless and non-structural capitals.
 However, there is reason to be cheerful! … More Milestone!
 33% in 30 days!

 River Cottage Australia keeps popping up on my TV.
 Every time, I marvel that it’s yet another bloke on our screens wondering in the delight of putting his hand underneath a hen and drawing out a warm egg.
 Where are all the women, I wonder?
-Do program makers really think it’s just blokes moving to … More Move Over You River Cottage Blokes – it’s the Wife’s Tale!
+Do program makers really think it’s just blokes moving to … More The Wife’s Tale

 Tuesday was quite a big day for me.
 I signed a contract with Unbound, a crowdfunding and publishing phenomenon who have changed the face of publishing in the UK.
-As long as I meet my crowdfunding target they will publish Apple Island Wife – one woman’s adventures on five acres in Tasmania, in digital and … More Apple Island Wife the book finds a home with crowdfunding publisher Unbound
+As long as I meet my crowdfunding target they will publish Apple Island Wife – one woman’s adventures on five acres in Tasmania, in digital and … More Apple Island Wife to publish with Unbound